 Fiction and non-fiction books are donated by schools which no longer require them, libraries cleaning out their shelves and private donors.
 These are then packed by volunteers according to their suitability for different age groups, ensuring each school receives a range of books for different reading proficiencies.

-Before developing Books For Lesotho Inc., David and Liz worked in conjunction with South Pacific School Aid volunteers to pack the books, and have now sent almost 100,000 books to schools in Lesotho.
+Before developing Books For Lesotho Inc., David and Liz worked in conjunction with South Pacific School Aid volunteers to pack the books.
+From commencement in June 2007 to June 2020, over 180,000 books have sent to schools in Losotho.
 This relationship continues under the project’s new identity.

 10 computers, wall posters, various board games, jigsaw puzzles, pens, pencils, rulers, staplers, blank paper, exercise books, folders, and for filling spaces, issues of National Geographic, Australian Geographic and tennis balls have been sent in addition to books.